geoffsweeney/wine-recommender/memory-bank/conversation_history_plan.md

         *   Iterates through the history array.
         *   For each turn, creates appropriate HTML elements (e.g., paragraphs or list items, potentially with different styling for user and assistant messages).
         *   Appends these elements to the history display area.
-    *   After a new response is received from the API, update the history in `sessionStorage` using `saveConversationTurn` for both the user's input and the assistant's response, and then call `displayConversationHistory` to refresh the displayed history.
+    *   After a new response is received from the API, update the history in `sessionStorage` using `saveConversationTurn` for both the user's input and the assistant's response, and then call `displayConversationHistory` to refresh the displayed history. **(Implemented in `src/index.html`)**

 **Phase 4: Testing**
   Status: In Progress